Espalier Fruit Trees: Big Harvests In Small Spaces

 Once a few months’ time has passed and you’re well into summer, you should be able to remove any branches that grow too quickly or slowly, or that won’t grow in the configuration that you want.
 Use horticultural ties to secure your chosen pair to the supports to angle their growth.

-By late summer, you should have a tree which looks like a Y. You can encourage additional growth in subsequent years to create more of a fan shape, or encourage two pairs of branches to grow during that first year instead of just a single pair and train them accordingly.
+By late summer, you should have a tree that looks like a Y. You can encourage additional growth in subsequent years to create more of a fan shape, or encourage two pairs of branches to grow during that first year instead of just a single pair and train them accordingly.

 Training A Formal Horizontal Cordon Espaliered Apple Tree

-When training horizontally-oriented espalier fruit trees, you’ll need more wall width, and will need to set up your supports in advance to accomodate that.
+When training horizontally-oriented espalier fruit trees, you’ll need more wall width, and will need to set up your supports in advance to accommodate that.
 These supports need to be exceptionally sturdy, as you’ll be teaching your tree to grow directly along the support structure.

 Measure 48″ above the soil surface and mark the wall.
 This will be your uppermost tier.
 Mark at 36″ above soil surface and 16″ above soil surface as well, and those will be the level of your two lower tiers.
 Place your wires level to those marks.